Improve the effectiveness of your website.

 If you are getting really poor results in Google’s Page Speed Insights, those scores are telling you that Google (et al) is not impressed.

-Some time spent optimising images will benefit your site all-round – from your rankings to user experience.
+Some time spent optimising images will benefit your site, from your rankings to user experience.

 7. Check your citations.